Indashio: History

 During the third annual Fashion's Night Out on September 8, Famous Footwear hosted a model casting call at its midtown Manhattan store, on 34th St. near Seventh Avenue.
 Special guests Indashio, and America's Next Top Model winner CariDee English managed the event, during which each model showed his or her runway walk in the center of the store.
 The individual selected during the casting call event earned a coveted spot on the runway during Indashio's September 13 New York Fashion Week show, sporting looks from his spring 2012 collection.
 CariDee English, Johnny Weir, Plaxico Burress, Matt Barnes walked in his fashion show that season.
-The NY Post's PAGE SIX reported Lindsay Lohan held the show up for over an hour and was kicked out of Marc Jacobs.
 NY1 News also covered the event calling Indashio "One of the youngest designers of our generation".
 QuestLove DJ'ed his after party at Griffin which was attended by Kourtney Kardashian and filmed for Season 2 of "Kim & Kourtney Take New York" on E!